With so much to do in Palombaggia, Porto-Vecchio and the surrounding area, take a look at our activity guide for all that’s on offer!

 Sea Kayaking, SUP, Windsurfing & Kitesurfing

-All of these sports are weather dependent, it is best to book these activities well in advance, by contacting the clubs, who will inform you of the availability and likelihood due to weather.
+All of these sports are weather dependent, so it is best to book these activities well in advance, by contacting the clubs, who will inform you of the availability and weather forecast.
 Often early in the mornings or early evenings are best

-There are various sites in the area where you can practice, or have instruction with these activities.
-The constant presence of the wind attracts windsurfers to Corsica, and the strong winds that whistle through the straits of Bonifacio are some of the best in the Mediterranean for expert windsurfing.
-The island’s Mediterranean climate and varied bays and beaches also offer superb opportunities from swimming, rock swimming and snorkelling.
+There are various sites in the area where you can practice, or have instruction with any of these activities.
+The constant presence of wind attracts windsurfers to Corsica, and the strong winds that whistle through the straits of Bonifacio are some of the best in the Mediterranean for expert windsurfing.
+The island’s Mediterranean climate and varied bays and beaches also offer superb opportunities for swimming, rock swimming and snorkelling.

 Land based activities